djspiewak/shims/README.md

 # shims [![Gitter](https://img.shields.io/gitter/room/djspiewak/shims.svg)](https://gitter.im/djspiewak/shims) [![Latest version](https://index.scala-lang.org/djspiewak/shims/shims/latest.svg*color=orange)](https://index.scala-lang.org/djspiewak/shims/shims)

+**As of Cats 2.3.0 (and above), most major instances are included in the implicit scope without requiring extra imports.
+This is tremendously convenient for users, but it *fundamentally* breaks Shims, since any scope in which shims is imported along with instances from scalaz results in an unprioritized ambiguity.
+However, no one really complained about this, despite it being broken for months, which leads me to conclude that this library is no longer needed and may be archived.**

+**This repository is left up for pedagogical reasons, as it is quite interesting to see what techniques are necessary to do something like this in Scala's type system (both Scala 2 and Scala 3).
+However, I will no longer be maintaining Shims going forward.
+I recommend everyone who *was* depending on it to upgrade to Cats at your earliest convenience, as it will provide a generally better experience all around within a more modern ecosystem.**

 Shims aims to provide a convenient, bidirectional, and transparent set of conversions between scalaz and cats, covering typeclasses (e.g. `Monad`) and data types (e.g. `\/`).
 By that I mean, with shims, anything that has a `cats.Functor` instance also has a `scalaz.Functor` instance, *and vice versa*.
 Additionally, every convertible scalaz datatype – such as `scalaz.State` – has an implicitly-added `asCats` function, while every convertible cats datatype – such as `cats.free.Free` – has an implicitly-added `asScalaz` function.

 Only a single import is required to enable any and all functionality: